-The Department and 10 councils continue to work collaboratively on the configuration of a new Regional Planning IT System with an external provider.
-Configuration is due to be completed in April 2022 and it is anticipated that the new system will be phased into operation in summer 2022.
+The Department and 10 councils have been working collaboratively on the configuration of a new Regional Planning IT System with an external provider.
+Configuration was completed in August 2022 and it is anticipated that the new system will be implemented in autumn 2022.
 Relevant updates on the development of this new system and any potential impacts on statistical reporting will be included within future NI Planning Statistics publications.
 However, at this stage of the project it is still too early to include any further information on potential impacts to NI Planning Statistics.
+Updates about the project can be found in the Planning Portal Newsletters.